The moment you wear it, you define a style statement

 Thus, the Bindi has even withstood the whims and fancies of generations.
 In fact, it can also reflect your attitude and personality.
 A simple, round one denotes simplicity.
 The bigger its size, the more aggressive attitude is reflected.
 Long, thin ones represent a cunning personality.

 The ‘Designer Bindi’ is available as a collection of several artistic body art styles.
-Popular ones include, Crystal, Crystal Belly, Crystal Finger, Crystal Nail, Crystal Eyelash Bindi; Belly Tattoo, Glitter Tattoo Bindi; Arm/Wrist Band, Tikka, Pendent, Hair and Chin Bindi.
+Popular ones include Crystal, Crystal Belly, Crystal Finger, Crystal Nail, Crystal Eyelash Bindi; Belly Tattoo, Glitter Tattoo Bindi; Arm/Wrist Band, Tikka, Pendant, Hair and Chin Bindi.

 The Bindi has helped the women of South Asian roots across the globe connect with each other.
 It can be defined as the traditional and trendy Indian accessory, giving it a unique place in fashion around the world.

 Below, you can see some of the various styles of the Bindi.